ironhack-labs/lab-js-chronometer/README.md

 You should use the `setInterval` method to achieve this.
 The *interval id* that is returned by calling `setInterval` should be assigned to the `intervalId` property, so this way, we will be able to clear it later on when we need to stop the timer.

-Additionally, the `start` method should accept a function as an argument.
+Additionally, the `start` method should accept a *callback function* as an argument.
 Let's name it `printTimeCallback`.
-Once `start` is invoked, the said `printTimeCallback` should be executed in 1-second intervals, meaning inside the `setInterval`.
+Once `start` is invoked, the said `printTimeCallback` function should be executed in 1-second intervals, meaning inside the `setInterval`.
 If `printTimeCallback` is not passed, it should be disregarded (hint: you should check whether if the callback was passed before attempting to run it).